informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 refactoring objective is to structure the code in such a way as to facilitate the addition of new commands (or the deletion of old ones).
 As one would expect, this is a very well-known problem in OOP which has solutions that are very well tried and tested, so we do not need to invent our own.
-The solution we will use is a variant of the *Command design pattern*[^2], one of the twenty-three software patterns presented in the foundational software patterns book "Design Patterns: Elements of Reusable Object-Oriented Software" first published in 1994.
+The solution we will use is a variant of the *Command design pattern*, one of the twenty-three software patterns presented in the foundational software patterns book "Design Patterns: Elements of Reusable Object-Oriented Software" first published in 1994.
 The general idea of the command pattern is to encapsulate each command in its own class.